SENSITIVITY IS ON THE RISE

 - Musks (Nitromusks (Musk Keytone, Musk Xylene) / Polycyclic Musks (Galaxolide, Tonalide) - These fragrances are often included in cosmetics but rarely disclosed have raised concerns due to links to bioaccumulation, endocrine disruption, and both organ and reproductive toxicity.

-- Spices (Including Cayenne, Cinnamon, Clove, Coriander, Nutmeg and more) - very high potential for irritation and sensitization of skin.
+- Spices & Certain Herbs (Including Cayenne, Cinnamon, Clove, Coriander, Nutmeg, Thyme and more) - very high potential for irritation and sensitization of skin.
 Great for the pantry but based on science, they have no business being in your skincare.

 - Witch Hazel - Despite its popularity in skincare, its chemistry tells us it can actually harm the skin long-term due to the drying effects of its concentrations of tannins and the fact that it's a source for the proven sensitizer, eugenol.

-When formulating products, we don't have anyone telling us to limit formulations to a specific price range, market or popular trend.
+When creating products, we don't have anyone telling us to limit formulations to a specific price range, market or popular trend.
 We believe the things we put on our skin should help it - period.
 This means being extra selective about what we find to be effective ingredients from research and combining them in a way that helps to promote synergistic functions at percentages found to provide visible results.
-We absolutely believe that this provides more value for our clients through a less complicated routine for improved results.
-We want the quality, ease of use, and effectiveness to keep our clients coming back.
+We absolutely believe that this provides more value for our clients.
+We want the quality, ease of use, and the results you see in the mirror and feel throughout the day to keep our you coming back.

 WE KNOW SKIN

 For us, the passion for beauty is very personal.
 We are the first to admit, we are not business people who went to business school so our products don't come from these perspectives.
-Lex and Jong is truly based on a deep-rooted commitment and love for beauty of cosmetologist, Brendan Vartan, who has worked in the field with clients for over twenty years.
+Lex and Jong is truly based on a deep-rooted commitment and love for beauty of cosmetologist, Brendan Vartan, who has worked on the floor with clients for over twenty years.
 Many sessions with his clients involve everything from thorough magnification analysis, customized treatments and personalized color applications.
 Each experience in the treatment room and on the makeup chair helps to guide formulations.
 Based on the successes of these experiences, products have been designed to work on diverse clients of various ages and ethnicities.
-In fact, the idea of Lex and Jong began when Brendan found such success formulating from these observations to treat his difficult skin issues, that he wanted to share the results with others.